Manfred says ‘100%’ chance of MLB season, new proposal soon

 There has not been a big league schedule of fewer than 80 games since 1879.
 Both MLB and the union have proposed expanding the playoffs from 10 teams to as many as 16 this year and next, but that enlarged postseason is contingent on a deal.

-“I would prefer to negotiate a new agreement with the MLBPA that gets us more games and resolves the issues that have separated us amicably,” Manfred said Wednesday on an interview with ESPN before that network’s coverage of the amateur draft.
+“I would prefer to negotiate a new agreement with the MLBPA that gets us more games and resolves the issues that have separated us amicably,” Manfred said.
 “But at the end of the day, we negotiated for the right in March to start the season on a number of games that we select in these particular circumstances.
 And if we have to, we’ll exercise that right.”

-Manfred insisted the chance of playing this year was “100%.”
-He wouldn’t say when he would order a shorter schedule.
+A March 26 agreement called for prorated salaries in exchange for $170 million in salary advances and a guarantee of service time even if no games were played.

+Manfred wouldn’t divulge when he would order a shorter schedule.
+MLB initially proposed 82 games and the union responded with 114.
+While players want to extend the postseason deep into November, teams fear a second wave of the coronavirus would jeopardize the postseason.
+The playoffs alone generate $787 million in broadcast revenue — before selling any games caused by an expansion.

-“Each and every day that goes by, we lose the capacity to play at least one game, and that’s really the time pressure that’s significant at this point in time,” he said.
+“Each and every day that goes by, we lose the capacity to play at least one game, and that’s really the time pressure that’s significant at this point in time,” Manfred said.

 The players’ association declined to comment on Manfred’s remarks.